The Tamil repatriate voter who opposes the BJP because of the CAA and NRC

 Hari believes the DMK played a crucial role in bringing workers back from Sri Lanka.
 “We became a country-less people for a while, but thankfully the Dravidian leaders fought to bring us back,” he said.

-But as Sathish Ramasamy, a journalist and repatriate, explained, the repatriation was also followed by an increase in tensions between communities in the Nilgiris.
+But as a local journalist and repatriate explained, the repatriation was also followed by an increase in tensions between communities in the Nilgiris.
 Before the resettlement, he noted, the hills were dominated by the Badaga community, who are classified as Other Backward Classes.
-Afterwards, the repatriates, together with other Scheduled Caste and Scheduled Tribe communities, became the majority, “and that unsettled the Badagas”, said Ramasamy.
+Afterwards, the repatriates, together with other Scheduled Caste and Scheduled Tribe communities, became the majority, “and that unsettled the Badagas”, he said.

 Ever since, repatriated families have often been treated and referred to as outsiders by locals, particularly the Badagas.
 Even at home, Hari’s parents were always on guard because they worked at the estates of these dominant castes.
 “We would not even be able to eat meat freely because the owners of the estates were often vegetarian and would yell at us if we cooked meat,” he said.